How the Coca-Cola “Zero Waste Cities” program contributes to misinform citizen about what is truly a circular economy

-10-04-2019 | Alexandra Aubertin | Zero Waste Montenegro
+10-04-2019 | Alexa Aubertin | Zero Waste Montenegro

 Becoming a Zero Waste city is about changing the way waste are dealt with, starting with reduction of residual waste, increase in composting, increase in reuse of secondary material, and at least increase in recycling – with monitoring and evaluation of results throughout the implementation phase.
 It usually starts by implementation of door-to-door collection of sorted waste.
 The entire city and its citizen are involved in such transformation, and it can take months to years to implement.
-Giving a 3D printer to a city and organizing a cleanup does not make it a Zero Waste City.
+This reputable Zero Waste Cities program has been established by Zero Waste Europe – Giving a 3D printer or 40 containers to a city and organizing a cleanup does not make it a Zero Waste City!

 WHAT CAN YOU DO TODAY?

 #buycott Coca-Cola products by choosing instead responsible products or drinking more tap water with home-made juices/syrups (which is also much healthier) and then tell Coca-Cola to stop blocking plastic solutions today!